exercism/javascript/concepts/type-conversion/about.md

 # About

 In JavaScript, values may be of different types.
-Changing the type of a variable can be done explicit _type conversion_.
+Changing the type of a variable can be done by explicit _type conversion_.
 Besides that, JavaScript also performs _type coercion_ (implicit type conversion) when the context requires it.

 ## Type Conversion

 JavaScript does not have a construct to cast into a (different) type like many other languages but there are built-in helpers that can be used instead.
-For example, the global objects `Boolean`, `Number` and `String` can also be used as functions to convert values between those primitive types.
+Most notably, the global objects `Boolean`, `Number` and `String` can be used as functions to convert a value to the respective type.

 ### Converting to a Boolean (Truthy/Falsy Values)

-With `Boolean(value)` you can convert a value to a boolean.
+With `Boolean(value)` you can convert any value to a boolean.
 How does that work?

 There is a fixed set of values, so called _falsy_ values, that convert to `false`.
-Most importantly `false`, `0`, emtpy string, `null`, `undefined` and `NaN` are falsy.
+Most importantly, `false`, `0`, empty string, `null`, `undefined` and `NaN` are falsy.
 The [MDN article on "Falsy"][mdn-falsy] shows the complete list.

 For all other values, `Boolean` returns `true`.